baidu-research/DeepBench/README.md

 is also possible to use alternate storage formats for the recurrent matrices because the cost of converting to a new storage format can be amortized over the many steps of the recurrent computation.
-If this is done the time to convert to and from the custom format should be included in the overall time.
+If this is done, the time to convert to and from the custom format should be included in the overall time.

 These factors lead to many optimization possibilities both within a